Rachel Paulose: Career

 Paulose's legal career began in 1997 when she worked as a law clerk under Judge James B. Loken of the U.S. Court of Appeals for the Eighth Circuit.
 She then worked as a trial attorney in the Attorney General's Honors Program from 1998 to 1999.
 There, she prosecuted violations of the federal civil rights laws in the Voting Section of the Civil Rights Division.

 From 1999 until 2002, she worked as an Assistant United States Attorney.
 She first-chaired many trials in federal district court.
 She also briefed and argued many appeals before the U.S. Court of Appeals for the Eighth Circuit.
 Cases involved narcotics, violent crime, economic crime.
 Jury trial and Eighth circuit appellate highlights: precedent-setting detention of suspect based on economic threat alone; precedent-setting appellate work rejecting expansion of alien criminal defendants' claims of rights under Vienna Convention.

 She worked in private practice after 2002 with the Williams & Connolly law firm in Washington D.C. until 2003, where her work focused on health care litigation and business.
-Work also included defense against class action suit demanding slavery reparations.

-She was with the Dorsey & Whitney law firm in Minneapolis from 2003 until December, 2005.
+She was with the Dorsey & Whitney law firm in Minneapolis from 2003 until December 2005.
 Work included defense of health care providers, commercial litigation, and constitutional advocacy.
 Paulose was appointed as the United States Attorney for the District of Minnesota in August 2006 and remained in that position until November 2007.

 Paulose subsequently worked as a senior counsel at the Securities and Exchange Commission.

 In 2015 she became a partner with the DLA Piper law firm.
-She is also a Visiting Professor at the University of St. Thomas (Minnesota).
+She was also a visiting professor at the University of St. Thomas (Minnesota).
+The Chief Judge of the District and the Federal Bar Association honored Paulose as one of the 30 leading Minnesota women history makers.
+Her biography was added to the Smithsonian Institution’s collection in April 2016 and featured in the Smithsonian’s collection "Beyond Bollywood: Indian Americans Shape the Nation", celebrating groundbreaking Indian Americans.

 Appointment as U.S. Attorney

 In January 2006, Paulose returned to the Justice Department, where she briefly served as senior counsel to acting deputy attorney general Paul McNulty and was the department's special counsel for health care fraud.
 She assisted with the formulation of guidelines for health care fraud and corporate fraud prosecution.
 She was a special assistant to Attorney General Alberto Gonzales.

-On February 17, 2006, Paulose was appointed to serve as interim U.S. Attorney for the District of Minnesota.
-The incumbent U. S. Attorney, Thomas Heffelfinger, had announced his resignation effective February 28.
+On February 17, 2006, Paulose was appointed to serve as interim U.S. attorney for the District of Minnesota; the incumbent U.S. attorney, Thomas Heffelfinger, had announced his resignation effective February 28.
+Under her leadership, the U.S. Attorney's Office for the District of Minnesota achieved the highest number of prosecutions in its history.
+Paulose has provided legal analysis for various media outlets, including the BBC, The Wall Street Journal, The Washington Post, USA Today, and MSNBC.